bryankboateng/rl_final_project/README.md

 We extend our sincere thanks to the **SafeRobotics Lab** for providing access to both the private repository and the **Go2 quadruped platform**.
 This support enabled us to validate the effectiveness of our **ISAACS** pipeline through real-world deployment of our trained networks.

 ## Citation

-If you use or reference our work or the ISAACS framework, please cite the following paper:

 ```bibtex
 @inproceedings{hsunguyen2023isaacs,